rossumur/esp_8_bit/README.md

 # The Emulated

 ## Atari 400/800, XL, XEGS, 5200
 Oh how I adore thee Atari 8 bit.
 40 years on your cheery blue default background color and enigmatically wiggly built-in font still delights me.
-Your bizare industrial design and [giant floppy drives](https://hackaday.com/2015/11/03/minituarizing-the-atari-disk-drive/) are the stuff of legend.
+Your bizarre industrial design and [giant floppy drives](https://hackaday.com/2015/11/03/minituarizing-the-atari-disk-drive/) are the stuff of legend.
 Nice to see you back in this new incarnation.

 Atari support is built from the venerable Atari800 emulator.
 Some violence was done to move structures and tables into read-only flash.
 It does not support machines with 128k RAM.